 The, then most beautiful park of its time, is still an attractive sight.
 In the back, which is hidden due to the built hospital, is the baroque fountain Neptunbrunnen.

-Krankenhaus Johannstadt, hospital, see Universitätsklinikum.
+Krankenhaus Johannstadt (hospital), see Universitätsklinikum.

-Krankenhaus Neustadt, hospital see special page Städtisches Krankenhaus Dresden-Neustadt.
+Krankenhaus Neustadt (hospital), see special page Städtisches Krankenhaus Dresden-Neustadt.

-Kraszewski-Museum, Nordstraße 28, was established in 1960 in the Summer house in the Dresden Antonstadt, where the Polish poet, historian and publicist Josef Ignacy Kraszewski lived from 1873 until 1879 during his 21-years long stay in Dresden.
+Kraszewski-Museum, Nordstraße 28, was established in 1960 in the Summer house in the Dresden Antonstadt, where the Polish poet, historian and publicist Jósef Ignacy Kraszewski lived from 1873 until 1879 during his 21-years long stay in Dresden.

 The museum shows views of Polish history and culture in the 19th century and reminds of the various relations between Saxony and Poland.